-- Have you ever struggled to make prayer a part of your daily life? - Why do you think making prayer a regular practice is a struggle for many Christians?
-Are there ways in which you have successfully incorporated prayer into your daily life?
+- Have you ever struggled to make prayer a part of your daily life?
+Answers may vary: Give a chance for everyone who would like to respond to do so. - Why do you think making prayer a regular practice is a struggle for many Christians?
+Habit, busyness, feeling like prayer is passive and we need to actively do something, etc. - Are there ways in which you have successfully incorporated prayer into your daily life?
+Answers will vary.

-Why Should We Pray
+Why Should We Pray?

-God Commands Us to Prayer
+God Commands Us to Pray

-Oh, give thanks to the LORD; call upon his name; make known his deeds among the peoples! - Psalm 105:1
+"Oh, give thanks to the LORD; call upon his name; make known his deeds among the peoples!" - Psalm 105:1

-"Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you". - 1 Thessalonians 5:16-18
+"Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you." - 1 Thessalonians 5:16-18

 • What can we learn from the fact that God has commanded us to pray?
+It is important.
+God knows what is best for us.
+If He has commanded us to pray, He has done so out of love for us.